Skip to main content

 • Sentences: single-space after the period, not typewriter double-space.

-For example, “I” run a self-experiment on a drug, but “we” read an excerpted passage from a novel and draw a critical conclusion from it.
-Or in this MoS, I do not expect the reader to agree with many points, and I exclude them.
+For example, “I” run a self-experiment on a drug, but “we” read an excerpted passage from a novel and draw a critical conclusion from it; or in this MoS, I do not expect the reader to agree with many choices, and I implicitly exclude them.

 Structure

-Footnotes should be <200 words; annotation commentary should be <500 words; ‘blog’ posts should be <1,500 words; essays should be <10,000 words.
-Past those lengths, they should probably be refactored or ‘promoted’; much below, and they may be better ‘demoted’ and moved elsewhere.
+Excluding collapsed text, ideally lengths would look like this: footnotes should be <200 words; annotation commentary should be <1,000 words; ‘blog’ posts should be <1,500 words; essays should be <10,000 words.
+Past those lengths, they should probably be refactored or ‘promoted’ (annotations can be split using the “anchor trick”); much below, and they may be better ‘demoted’ and moved elsewhere.

 Pages should be information-dense “icebergs”: relatively short, with few blockquotes, but with many links and excerpts and related material hidden just a mouse-hover away in popups and collapses, and available through the annotated link-bibliographies, backlinks section, and similar-links reading list.

-Sections should be at least two paragraphs long.
-They should not be 1 sentence long.
+Sections should be a large block element like a program, or at least two paragraphs long.
+(They should not be 1 sentence long.)

 Sections should be structured by level of detail, roughly going left from right: section title → margin note → paragraph → footnote/sidenote → collapsed elements → excerpts or writing inside popups.
 This is paralleled by a hierarchy of digression: footnotes/sidenotes < collapses < appendixes